rydmike/flex_color_scheme/README.md

 of the 20 built-in color schemes.
 The schemes have enums that you can use to refer to them.
 Their corresponding data object holds name, description and separate scheme data for each schemes' light and dark mode.

-As the simplest use case, take the **default Flutter counter app**, do the above installation and select one of the built-in FlexColorScheme's to use with it.
+As a simple use case, take the **default Flutter counter app**, do the above installation and select one of the built-in FlexColorScheme's schemes to use with it.

 In this example we use **"Oh Mandy red"** scheme that is represented by enum value `FlexScheme.mandyRed`.

 There is a `FlexColor.schemes` **map** with the `FlexScheme` enums as keys, with corresponding predefined `FlexSchemeData` objects as values.
-We use this `FlexSchemeData` object's light colors for the light color scheme that we make with the `FlexColorScheme.light` factory by assigning the light `FlexSchemeColor` set, from the predefined `FlexSchemeData` we got with the enum key from the map, to the `colors` property `FlexColorScheme.light` factory.
+We use this `FlexSchemeData` object's light colors for the light color scheme that we make with the `FlexColorScheme.light` factory by assigning the light `FlexSchemeColor` set, from the predefined `FlexSchemeData` we got with the enum key from the map, to the `colors` property of the `FlexColorScheme.light` factory.

 Then we use `toTheme` to let the resulting `FlexColorScheme.light` object return the theme this factory defines, that we finally assign to the `MaterialApp` `theme` property.